2.2 Material Accounting Policies

 (h) Inventories

-Raw materials and traded and finished goods are stated at the Lower of cost or Net realisable value, net realisable value represents the estimated selling price less all estimated costs of completion and selling expenses.
+Raw materials, traded and finished goods are stated at the lower of cost and net realisable value, net realisable value represents the estimated selling price less all estimated cost of completion and selling expenses.
 Stores and spares are carried at cost.
 Provision is made for obsolete, slow-moving and defective stocks, where necessary.

 In accordance with Ind AS 41- Agriculture, inventories comprising agricultural produce that the Company has harvested from its biological assets are measured on initial recognition at their fair value less costs to sell at the point of harvest.